Koreatown: Dallas, Texas

 Ellicott City is home to the officially-designated Koreatown in Maryland.

 Honolulu, Hawaii

 Korean businesses congregate on Keeaumoku Street, which earned the nickname "Koreamoku."
 As of 2016 it has been officially designated as a Koreatown.
 Roughly bounded by Kalakaua Ave (East), Kapiolani Blvd.
 (South), King St. (North) and Keeaumoku St. (West).
 With recent gentrification and condominiums pricing out Korean merchants in the Ke‘eaumoku district, a new Koreatown is emerging in downtown Honolulu.

 Houston, Texas

 Spring Branch in Houston is considered to have the largest Koreatown in the Houston area.

 Orange County, California

+Orange County, California is home to two Koreatowns.
+They are located in Garden Grove and Buena Park.

-Koreatown (also referred to as Little Seoul or the Korean Business District on nearby street signage) is on Garden Grove Boulevard between Beach Boulevard (Route 39) and Brookhurst Street in Garden Grove, Orange County, California.
-The Korean population in Orange County more than doubled between 1990 and 2010.
+On February 12, 2019, Garden Grove City Council unanimously voted to rename and designate the historic Korean business district on Garden Grove Boulevard between Beach Boulevard (Route 39) and Brookhurst Street in Garden Grove as an official Koreatown.

+In 2023, Buena Park City Council unanimously voted to officially name and designate the area between Orangethorpe Avenue and Rosecrans Avenue on Beach Boulevard in Buena Park as Orange County's second Koreatown.
+The first official signage was installed at the intersection of Beach Boulevard and Orangethorpe Avenue on October 10, 2023.

 Los Angeles, California

 The Greater Los Angeles Area is home to the largest number of ethnic Koreans outside of the Korean Peninsula.
 Koreatown is an officially recognized district of the city and contains probably the heaviest concentration of Korean residents and businesses.
 However, when the term "Koreatown" is used it usually refers to a larger area that includes the adjacent neighborhoods of Wilshire Center, Harvard Heights and Pico Heights.
 Koreans began to move into the area in the late 1960s after changes in US immigration laws as part of the greater Civil Rights Movement (especially the Immigration and Nationality Act of 1965 which formally ended the Chinese Exclusion Act), establishing numerous businesses, although never outnumbering Latino residents.
 In the aftermath of the 1992 riots, Koreatown entered into a period of development, especially during the 1994 Asian Market Crisis as South Korean investors sought to invest in the then-profitable California real-estate market.
 More recently, L.A.'s Koreatown has been perceived to have experienced declining political power secondary to re-districting and an increased crime rate, prompting an exodus of Koreans from the area.